01 of 06

 What Is Dry Embossing?

-Are you a crafter that wants to incorporate some embossing into one of your designs, but doesn't want to spend a lot of money purchasing an embossing machine for a one time project?
-Hand embossing might be the answer to your problem.
-You can get surprising results just by using a stencil and stylus that will rival the look of embossing from a high priced craft machine.
+Are you a crafter who wants to incorporate some embossing into one of your designs, but you do not want to spend a lot of money purchasing an embossing machine for a one-time project?
+Hand embossing might be your next step.
+You can get surprising results just by using a stencil and stylus that will rival the look of embossing from a pricey craft machine.

 Dry embossing, also called relief embossing, is done by tracing a stencil with a special tool, called a stylus.
 The result is a stunning, raised pattern on the object you are embossing.